jfpoilpret/fast-arduino-lib/README.md

 Status
 ------

-The project has just started, hence it does not cover much yet.
+The project has started a few months ago only, hence it does not cover much yet.

 What the project already has: